Corporate Venture

 5. Initial Public Offering (IPO)

-Public offering via a stock market where the Corporate Venture Fund exits the investment and recapitalizes the parent company/fund.
+Through a public stock market offering, the Corporate Venture Fund exits its investment while recapitalizing the parent company or venture fund.

 Enterprise innovation architecture